ibm-cloud-docs/containers/cs_at_events.md

 ## Deprecated: Previous cluster management events
 {: #cluster-events-old}

-The following events are deprecated and become unsupported 15 April 2021.
+The following events are deprecated and become unsupported 16 April 2021.
 If you have tooling that relies on these events, update the tooling to the [new events](#events-new) if applicable.
 {: deprecated}

 To align with event auditing standards across cloud, {{site.data.keyword.containerlong_notm}} introduces new and deprecates some existing event names or fields as follows.
-* **New events available now**: API actions that require Viewer permissions, such as `list` and `get`, now send events.
-You can find these events throughout this page.
-* **Deprecated events**: These deprecated events are no longer sent on 15 April 2021.
-Instead, [new events](#events-new) that might include updated names and updated fields are sent.
+* **Deprecated events**: These deprecated events are no longer sent on 16 April 2021.
+Instead, [ events with updatedd names or fields are sent](#events-new).
 * **Deprecated fields across events**: [Some fields](#events-updated-fields) are deprecated and replaced by or updated with new values across events.

 |Action|Description|